EPDC's Shabbat Clusters

 Interested in joining a community for Shabbat but don't have a place to go?
 Want to meet new people?
 Or do you really just like Jews and/or food?

-EntryPointDC is once again organizing Shabbat Clusters this spring.
+EntryPointDC is once again organizing Shabbat Clusters.
 Shabbat Clusters are like our regular clusters in that they are peer-led, but they are smaller and specifically for Shabbat meals.
 In the past seven years, over 2,750 people have participated in a Shabbat Cluster.

 How They Work:

 Members of the EPDC community register (that button below!) and are organized into groups of 8-14ish people based on age, location, level of kashrut, and a couple other factors.
 After a big kick-off dinner at the DCJCC, cluster members will be responsible for hosting monthly pot-luck Shabbat meals.
 Clusters typically last about 6 months, with new rounds starting every spring and fall.